ihmeuw/vivarium/docs/source/concepts/lifecycle.rst

    * - | :ref:`Main Loop <lifecycle_main_loop>`
      - | The core logic (as encoded in the simulation components) is executed.
    * - | :ref:`Simulation End <lifecycle_simulation_end>`
-     - | The population state is finalized and results are tabulated.
+     - | The population state is finalized and results are tabulated and written
+       | to disk.

 The simulation itself maintains a formal representation of its internal execution state using the tools in the :mod:`~vivarium.framework.lifecycle`